 Hi Aunt Vadge,

-I am trying to understand what role the insulin resistance plays in my case [of PCOS].
+I’m trying to understand what role insulin resistance plays in my PCOS.
 I always thought my high cortisol/DHEAS were causing the insulin resistance.
 If that’s the case, would addressing the cortisol also improve my insulin?

 Yours,